priestd09/corda/docs/source/key-concepts-contracts.rst

 .. image:: resources/tx-validation.png

-The contract code can be written in any JVM language.
-There are few restrictions on using the full capabilities of the language when writing the contract constraints, including:
+The contract code can be written in any JVM language, and has access to the full capabilities of the language,
+including:

 * Checking the number of inputs, outputs, commands, timestamps, and/or attachments
 * Checking the contents of any of these components